andrewwhitehouse/learningrust.github.io/doc/14-mutable-references.md

 ## Discussion

-[_Does this belong here?
-Or in a separate chapter?_]

 Mutable code modifies the data in-place.
 We could also implement this algorithm immutably, passing an immutable reference to `simplify()` and then returning the simplified value.

 What is better?
-A lawyers or software engineers might say: it depends.
+A lawyer or software engineer might say: it depends.

 When writing your code with mutable data it may lead to reducing the memory footprint of your code.
 When you are manipulating large amounts of input this can be beneficial.